tintinrevient/intelligent-agents/project-1/README.md

 $ jar xvf /path/to/JADE-bin-4.5.0.zip
 ```

-Step 2: Create Java project in IntelliJ and click 'File > Project Structure > Libraries' to add jade.java in the classpath:
+Step 2: Create Java project in IntelliJ and click 'File > Project Structure > Libraries' to add jade.jar in the classpath:
 ![libraries](./pix/libraries.png)

 Step 3: Click 'Run > Edit Configurations... > Application' and add a new Java application configuration: